Just announced by Gymnastics Ontario, now also the highest scoring in 2022! (Due to COVID competitions did not take place in 2020 & 2021.)

 Most trampoline time in the region per athlete

-Awarded highest scoring trampoline team in all of Ontario by Gymnastics Ontario for 2017 /18 and again in 2019.
-(2020 competitions were cancelled due to COVID.)
+Awarded highest scoring trampoline team in all of Ontario by Gymnastics Ontario for the last 3 competition years in a row

 Private – athletes training get exclusive use of all Olympic Trampolines and the Facility

 Head Coach has 25 year’s experience coaching trampoline and coached Jason Burnett (Olympic Silver Medalist)

 NO volunteering or fundraising – the fees are the fees!

 Whether you jump in your back yard or take lessons, if you like doing trampoline and want to take it to the next level, then competitive trampoline is for you.

 Our talented coaching staff will teach you everything you need to know.
 Competitive trampoline is very different than our recreational classes as it involves a longer warm up, focuses on form, technique, and skills, as well as some body strengthening and stretching which is necessary to progress and stay healthy.

 If your child feels they are not ready to start attending competitions or is too young, we are now offering Pre-competitive classes.
 Please refer to our Recreational Classes page for more info.

 Check out this short video from Rogers TV which features our competitive team training (the Elite Class) with focus on athlete Gabriel Carvalho, National Canadian Champion, and Head Coach, Chris Martin.
 Link to video.